Tag: autovacuum

 Enabling and disabling autovacuum in PostgreSQL

-Autovacuum has been part of PostgreSQL for a long time.
+UPDATED August 2023: Autovacuum has been part of PostgreSQL for a long time.
 But how does it really work?
 Can you simply turn it on and off?
-People keep asking us these questions about enabling and disabling autovacuum a lot.
+People keep asking us these questions about enabling and disabling autovacuum.
 PostgreSQL relies on MVCC to handle concurrency in a multiuser environment.
-The problem which arises when handling concurrent […]
+The problem which arises with concurrent […]

 zheap: Inspecting storage sizes